<none>

 Descrizione

-This innovative initiative, which unites Spain, Italy, Belgium and Croatia, begins its first phase with an analysis of the possibilities of insertion of young people, between 12 and 18 years old, to provide their teachers with the resources and basic skills in career guidance that will allow them to guide their students in the decision about their professional future.
+This innovative initiative, which brought together partners from Spain, Italy and Croatia, started with an analysis of the possibilities of insertion of young people, between 12 and 18 years old, to provide their teachers with the resources and basic skills in career guidance that will allow them to guide their students in the decision about their professional future.

 Digital, equal and sustainable Europe

-In addition, it seeks to make both students and their families aware of the reality of the labour market in Europe, the new skills demanded in digitalized sectors and that support sustainability, as well as the academic or professional training options available to them.
-In this sense, it will bring students and the private sector closer to generate a better understanding and connection of their realities, especially in rural areas, and will promote social inclusion through equality, the promotion of digitization and environmental challenges.
+In addition, it sought to make both students and their families aware of the reality of the labour market in Europe, the new skills demanded in digitalized sectors and that support sustainability, as well as the academic or professional training options available to them.
+In this sense, it has brought students and the private sector closer to generate a better understanding and connection of their realities, especially in rural areas, and has promoted social inclusion through equality, the promotion of digitization and environmental challenges.

 This project has been funded with support from the European Commission.